-Before implementing our approach, we explore the task data provided.
+We briefly explore the task data and use this analysis to inform our approach, particularly for the more challenging Subtask2a.
 Exploring Subtask2a, we calculated TF-IDF vectors for texts within each label and calculated the cosine similarity between these vectors.
 We noted that, for the majority of labels, there is significant crossover in textual content.
 We also examine the number of labels in a single meme, as Subtask2a was a multilabel classification problem where each meme could have more than one persuasion technique, in Figure 1.

-Given this crossover, we initially explored leveraging the annotation guidelines provided for the task, which provides concrete examples of how to label each persuasion technique.
+Given this crossover, we initially explored leveraging the annotation guidelines for the task, which provides concrete examples of how to label each persuasion technique.
 We noted the annotation guidelines primarily provided examples annotation based on the location of nouns or adjectives per technique, but provided few examples of non-European languages aside from Russian.
 However, the guidelines did note the presence of 'personal characteristics, organisations, political orientation or opinions' in some techniques (Piskorski et al., 2023a).

-We therefore explore a more concise representation of these attributes using the Google Vision API to extracted 'web entities' and visual concepts from an image.
+We therefore explore a more concise representation of these attributes using the Google Vision API to extract 'web entities' and visual concepts from an image.
 For multilingual data, this allows us to rely less on sentence spans or tokens - elements that vary across language - and instead leverage visual entities that could consistently represent information for each label regardless of textual content.
-In Table 1, we outline an sample of extracted entities from Google Vision's web entities search.
+In Table 1, we outline a sample of extracted entities from Google Vision's web entities search.